robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 #.
 In the Jupyter computing environment, geometry objects utilise their underlying
    ``shapely.geometry.Polygon`` object's ``_repr_svg_`` method to show the geometry as it's own representation.
 #.
-By using the :attr:`~sectionproperties.pre.sections.Geometry.plot_geometry()` method
+By using the :attr:`~sectionproperties.pre.geometry.Geometry.plot_geometry()` method

-..  automethod:: sectionproperties.pre.sections.Geometry.plot_geometry
+..  automethod:: sectionproperties.pre.geometry.Geometry.plot_geometry
     :noindex:

 .. note::